TFD

 do_stuff(callback);

-}This is a bit ambiguous and weird and possibly error prone (especially if it dereferences pointers) because you have no idea where this callback is going, and it may be stored and called later, and you just can't use fixed memory offsets from a callback like this.
+}This is a bit ambiguous and weird and possibly error prone (especially if it dereferences pointers) because you have no idea where this callback is going, and it may be stored and called later, and you can't just use fixed stack memory offsets from a callback like this.

 If the nested function is only called directly from the parent function, then it's a lot more straightforward, it's the callbacks that are problematic.